 What makes the Duck Tours even more fun for kids is that you have to quack loud every time you see another yellow bus.

-2. Madame Tussauds
+3. Madame Tussauds

 At first, the kids were not very excited about the wax figures.
-However, it quickly changed when they recognised a couple of people, like Donald Trump or Barack Obama.
-And when we came across their football-hero Ronaldo, their day could not go wrong any more.
+However, it quickly changed when they recognized a couple of people, like Donald Trump or Barack Obama.
+And when we came across their football hero Ronaldo, their day could not go wrong anymore.

 From then on it got better and better.
-We saw Shrek, King Kong, and the boys could even take a picture on a bike with E.T.!
+We saw Shrek and King Kong, and the boys could even take a picture on a bike with E.T.!
 We then hopped into a famous English black cab for the Spirit of London Ride, learning about the darker chapters of London’s history, and the recovery after the Great Fire.

 And the Star Wars experience was like the cherry on the cake at the end of our visit.
-You could co-pilot a spaceship with Chewbacca, fight against Darth Vader with a real lightsaber of Luke Skywalker, or take a picture with BB8 (or princess Leia for the dads ;)).
+You could co-pilot a spaceship with Chewbacca, fight against Darth Vader with a real lightsaber of Luke Skywalker, or take a picture with BB8 (or Princess Leia for the dads ;)).
 The kids wouldn’t stop talking about our visit to Madame Tussauds for the rest of the day!

 Let’s hear from the kids: Seeing Ronaldo was top, as well as James Bond.
 Sitting in a London cab was fun too.
 And… The wind and the water made the 4D experience so special.
 And… I wish I could have taken that sword home with me.

 4. The Royal Mews

 We visited the Royal Mews without knowing what to expect, and we were really glad we did.
 We all loved it!
-It’s a rather short visit, so perfect with kids.

 We saw the stables and a couple of horses, but the most impressive were of course the Royal carriages.

-The most impressive was probably the eight horse-drawn Gold State Coach that has been used at every coronation of British monarchs since the late 18th century.
+Especially the eight-horse-drawn Gold State Coach that has been used at every coronation of British monarchs since the late 18th century.
 You can also see the Glass Coach, one of the principal and most used coaches of the British monarch.
 The most recent addition – the Diamond Jubilee State Coach – dates from 2014.

 Let’s hear from the kids: That golden carriage was really impressive.
 And… The queen’s Rolls-Royce is huge!

-5. Sea Life London Aquarium
+5. SEA LIFE London Aquarium

 SEA LIFE London is not very big, so you’ll only need an hour – an hour and a half to visit, and it also means that kids don’t get bored for a second.
 It’s a really nice place to visit with young children, one they will truly enjoy.

-6. Hop-on Hop-off with The Original Tour
+6. Hop-on Hop-off Bus

 Hop-on hop-off busses are probably the best way to see a big city with kids.
 First, it saves you (and the kids) a lot of walking.
 On top of that, you learn a lot about the landmarks and the less known places along the way.
-You can hop-off at the places you like to explore more, and then hop back on again.
+You can hop off at the places you like to explore more, and then hop back on again.

-In London we chose for the Original Tour hop-on hop-off busses.
+In London, we chose the Tootbus hop-on hop-off buses (previously, Original Tour).
 They have five different routes that cover all the major highlights of central London.
-Some busses have live commentary which was entertaining and really good.
-The other busses are equipped with an audio guide that is available in 10 languages, and also offers a special ‘Kids Club’ commentary (only in English).
+Some buses have live commentary which was entertaining and really good.
+The others are equipped with an audio guide that is available in 10 languages, and also offers a special ‘Kids Club’ commentary (only in English).

 We also took a river cruise (included in the 24hr ticket) and seeing London from the water was another highlight of the trip.
 If you have more time, you can also join one of the walking tours that are offered by the Original Tour.